 Neither of us of course knew what the future would hold.
 We had known each other for less than 6 months when we were married in Durban’s Old Fort Chapel and then returned to Hawaii and Kauai after spending several months backpacking around Southern Europe and Israel.

-While 36 years seems like a very long time ago, at this particular moment it seems like it was only yesterday that I was smitten by that beautiful young girl with a funny accent getting off the bus in Waikiki.
+While 40 years may seem to many like a very long time ago, for me it feels like it was only yesterday that I was smitten by that beautiful young girl with a funny accent getting off the bus in Waikiki.

 *Note – I have edited this slightly from prior versions to reflect the new anniversary dates.
 And, my intent is to write soon “the next chapter” which tells how we first came to Kauai…and the experiences of the past 40 years.